pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/add-ons.md

 This add-on adds necessary components and routes to your Pantheon Decoupled Kit Next.js Starter Kit to display data from Drupal's Umami demo site.
-This includes a route for `recipes`, as well as a link in the footer menu to the `recipes` page.
+This includes a routes for all individual recipes, as well as an index page with a grid which displays all recipes.

 ### Before You Begin